Muthumanickam1521/Practice-NLP/README.md

 ![Comparison Plot](Result/comparison-plot-test-dataset.png)

 Conclusion: The result conveys all the models classifies more or less similarly with deviation of 5%.
 Among them, `all-mpnet-base-v2` embedding model outperformed all others.
 Considering size-performance tradeoff, I would prefer `all-MiniLM-L6-v2` as it is smaller in size yet yields competitive performance scores.
+## Important Note
+This comparison is indeed to quickly compare embedding models and use any of them.
+This does not mean anything about models semantic capture performance.
+And also this comparison is not the ideal comparison but a quicker version to make data scientists lives little easier.

 ## Reference

     1. SentenceTransformers lib: https://www.sbert.net/docs/sentence_transformer/pretrained_models.html